OpenDCU/RaspberryPi/GettingStarted.md

 sudo apt-get install git
 ```
+Rob van der Linden has put some useful stuff about getting started at http://openmicros.org/index.php/articles/94-ciseco-product-documentation/raspberry-pi/283-setting-up-my-raspberry-pi

+This has a particular focus on working with the Eve add-on board, but much of it is of general interest.

 ###Getting the stuff from github
 There is an "OpenDCU" organisation on Github (https://github.com/OpenDCU).
 For the moment, all Rasperry Pi work is in a single repository called (you guessed it!)
 RaspberryPi.
 To get your local copy...